JhoerenYutiampo/LingoMasterRepoSpeech/README.md

 # LingoMaster Speech

-LingoMaster Speech is a simple Flutter-based language learning project that integrates **speech recognition** to help users practice pronunciation and improve speaking skills.
-This project showcases the basic structure of a speech-driven learning app.
+LingoMaster is a mobile application designed to facilitate and aid the learning of Hiragana through an engaging, gamified experience, and randomized quiz like structures.

 ## Features
-- Speech-to-text functionality
+- Gamified Quiz-like learning
 - Simple and clean UI
-- Basic language-learning flow
+- Basic language-learning flow for both written and audio
 - Cross-platform (Android/iOS) using Flutter

 ## Technologies Used
 - **Flutter (Dart)** – main app development
+- **Firebase** - database used for both User Data, and the Application Data(questions)
-- **Android SpeechRecognizer API** (via platform channels)
+- **Android SpeechRecognizer API**
 - **iOS Speech Framework**
 - **Git/GitHub** – version control
 - **VS Code / Android Studio** – development tools
+- Supplementary packages form Dart were used for text recognition, image(drawing) recognition, and speech recognition. (eg. google_mlkit_text_ recognition.dart, speech_to_text.dart)

 ##  Getting Started
 1. Clone the repository